ICI3D/MMED/logistics/index.md

 ## Muizenberg

-- The MMED Clinic is hosted by the African Institute for Mathematical Sciences ([AIMS](http://www.aims.ac.za/)), which is located in the lovely beach town of Muizenberg, near Cape Town.
+- The MMED Clinic is hosted by the African Institute for Mathematical Sciences - South Africa ([AIMS-SA](http://www.aims.ac.za/)), which is located in the lovely beach town of Muizenberg, near Cape Town.
 The street address is

         6 Melrose Road
         Muizenberg 7945